studioimaginaire/phue/README.md

 - Support for Lights
 - Support for Groups
 - Support for Schedules
+- Support for Scenes
+- Support for Sensors
 - Compatible with Python 2.6.x and upwards
 - Compatible with Python 3
 - No dependencies